H1B Visa Jobs for Sponsorship | Categories, Jobs, Top employers

 • Political Scientist

-It is important to note that this is not an exhaustive list of possible occupations or H1B job categories that qualify as H1B visa jobs.
+It is important to note that this is not an exhaustive list of possible occupations or H-1B job categories that qualify as H1B visa jobs.
 Work closely with your immigration attorney to decide whether or not your profession falls into this list or may otherwise qualify.

-Can I Change My H1B Visa Job?
+Can I Change My H-1B Visa Job?

-Once you are approved and have entered the U.S. through your sponsoring employer, the H1B allows for quite a bit of flexibility when it comes to portability and mobility, giving you the freedom to apply for an H1B job change.
+Once you are approved and have entered the U.S. through your sponsoring employer, the H1B allows for quite a bit of flexibility when it comes to portability and mobility, giving you the freedom to apply for an H-1B job change.
 As long as your job maintains the requirements of a relevant specialty position, you will be able to change not only your job but your employer as well.

 If you are remaining with the same employer and are being promoted or moved to a different department, you will need to speak with your attorney to make sure that your new job still requires your particular degree.
 If you are changing employers, then the same is true.
 You will, however, need to have your new employer file a new I-129 petition on your behalf.

-Are There Salary Requirements for H1B Visa Jobs?
+Are There Salary Requirements for H-1B Visa Jobs?

-Before an employer can sponsor you for an H1B, they will need to first obtain a Labor Condition Application (LCA) for you.
+Before an employer can sponsor you for an H-1B, they will first need to obtain a Labor Condition Application (LCA) for you.
 Part of the LCA process involved determining the prevailing wage for the job that you will be doing in relation to the area where the job is located.

 Once the prevailing wage has been determined, your employer must pay you at least the listed amount.
 Therefore, there is a minimum job salary requirement.
-However, you do not need to be making a certain salary in your home country to qualify.
+However, the Department of Homeland Security finalized a rule on December 23, 2025, aimed at replacing the random lottery with a weighted selection process effective February 27, 2026.
+For March 2026, your salary level based on OEWS data will greatly influence your odds of selection:

-What to do after an H-1B Job Loss?
+What to Do After an H-1B Job Loss?

-If your employer terminates your employment or is otherwise unable to pay you and you suddenly find yourself without a job, it can have serious consequences on your status.
+If your employer terminates your employment or is otherwise unable to pay you, and you suddenly find yourself without a job, it can have serious consequences on your status.
 In the past, you would have been required to leave the country immediately.

-However, the Department of Homeland Security’s Federal Register implemented a final rule in January of 2017 that grants a 60-day grace period to any H1B holder who experiences a job loss.
+However, the Department of Homeland Security’s Federal Register implemented a final rule in January of 2017 that grants a 60-day grace period to any H-1B holder who experiences a job loss.
 These two months can be used to find a new sponsoring employer, change your status to a different work visa, or settle your affairs before leaving the country.

 If you overstay these 60 days, you will be considered “out of status”, which can have serious consequences on your ability to return to the U.S. under a different visa.
 If you have experienced an H1B job loss, consult your immigration attorney to learn what your options are.